jkk111/CS4098/README.md

 4. Click on a Menu name for further information on the menu

 ## Release 2
-1. Each one of these features should have a detailed list of instruction on how to see the feature in action.
-2. It shouldn't include describing other features, except where absolutely necessary.

 ### Feature 4 - I would like to be able to create an event, e.g. a dinner
 Admin Access Only